eYSIP-2018/IFTTT-and-NLP/README.md

-# NLP for eYantra IOT Platform
+# NLP for eYantra IoT Platform

-Building a NLP based chatbot to access eYantra IOT platform's API through text and voice control over the Web portal and through Google Assistant!
+Building a NLP based chatbot to access eYantra IoT platform's API through text and voice control over the Web portal and through Google Assistant!

 #### Architecture